 Situated conveniently in the middle of the Dolomites portion of the Southern Limestone Alps Cortina is one of Italy’s most famous ski towns.

 Historically the region had hosted the 1956 Winter Olympics, the Villa Maria Luisa sitting at its heart is a warmly cozy experience for a winter getaway with an ineffable view of the Italian mountains.

 One of the most tastefully decorated and elegant chalet in our list today.
 The vibrant, colorful interior of the Brighton Chalet will do you more than leaving an everlasting impression.

 From a gourmet kitchen to a luxurious bed, and living area, this refuge will provide all.
 If you are looking to sit back with your family in the living to enjoy a panoramic view of the mountain slopes or strap on your boots and ski directly to the base of the Alta Ski Area, the Brighton experience will be beautiful either way.

-If you are looking for a decadent pampering in one of the most luxurious refuges, or just a course solitary retreat in the remotest cabins, the world is full of extraordinary ski chalets.
+If you are looking for decadent pampering in one of the most luxurious refuges, or just a course solitary retreat in the remotest cabins, the world is full of extraordinary ski chalets.
 We have just hand-picked our top 20 favorites.

-Hope our guide today put some color in your holiday plans this year.
+We hope this short vacation article will put some color in your holiday plans this year.

 Till next time!

 1 thought on “Find Refuge in 20 of the Most Extraordinary Ski Chalets in the World”

 Rifugio Guglielmina burnt down in 2011 – so its not quite so hospitable these days…